Pomelo

 Common Uses

-• Enjoy fresh pomelo segments as a healthy and hydrating snack.
-The sweet and slightly tangy flavor makes it a delicious alternative to oranges or grapefruit, especially when you're looking for a low-calorie fruit option.
+- Enjoy fresh pomelo segments as a refreshing and healthy snack.
+The sweet and slightly tangy flavor is perfect on its own or as part of a fruit salad.

 Nutrition (per serving)